sascha-pst/sascha-pst.github.io/_posts/2026-04-24-a-writer's-obituary.md

 tags: [rituals, content strategy, 30s,]
 excerpt: "We have rituals for people, real estate, marriages.
 Is there a market for career funerals?
 We spend more time with them than our spouses."
 ---
 We have rituals for people, real estate, marriages.
 We do not have rituals for careers, which is strange because we spend more waking hours with them than most spouses.
-What would a career funeral look like?
-Would there be free food?
+What would the funeral look like?
+Will there be free food?
 Who would speak?

 Dearly beloved — Here lies the o-bit-chu-wary of Sasha Schaps' career as a writer.
 She is survived by 403 pages of performance reviews, a LinkedIn presence, and the unshakeable conviction that she was good at that job.
 She is preceded in death by religiously-loved houseplant, worthy of a purple heart but carelessly died in transit, also Ebi.
 In lieu of flowers, please give a follow to @shopbiscuits on Instagram.